 OUR COMMUNITY-BASED SERVICES

-CSO provides a full range of behavioral health and substance abuse services through a network of five licensed outpatient sites.
-In addition, we provide services are in homes, schools and other community settings.
+CSO provides a wide range of behavioral health services in homes, schools and other community settings.
 Referrals for services may be made by any individual or service provider.
 As a community behavioral health agency, CSO believes deeply in providing services that empower those who receive services, and enrich the lives of those living in our community.

 Community Support Program (CSP)

-The Community Support Program is designed to provide an array of services delivered by community-based, mobile case managers to youth or adult, to help maintain progress within their home and community setting, or to prevent potential hospitalization.
+The Community Support Program is designed to provide an array of services delivered by community-based, mobile case managers for youth or adults, to help maintain progress within their home and community setting, or to prevent potential hospitalization.
 Services are designed to be maximally flexible in supporting individuals to implement their goals and attain the skills and resources needed to maintain community tenure.